Nonleptonic two-body decays of single heavy baryons $\Lambda_Q$, $\Xi_Q$, and $\Omega_Q$ $(Q=b,c)$ induced by $W$ emission in the covariant confined quark model: Summary

 \section{Summary}

 We have calculated the decay properties of a number of nonleptonic heavy baryon decays.
-Of the many possible nonleptonic heavy baryon decays we have singled out those decays which proceed solely through factorizing contributions without a possible contamination from $W$-exchange contributions.
+Of the many possible nonleptonic heavy baryon decays we have singled out those decays which proceed solely through the tree diagram contribution without a possible contamination from $W$-exchange contributions.
 Note that we have not included penguin-type operators in our set of operators as, e.g., the penguin operator governing the quark-level transition $b \to s \bar s s$ that induces the decay $\Lambda_b \to \Lambda + \phi$ recently seen by the LHCb Collaboration~\cite{Aaij:2016zhm}.
 We plan to study decays induced by penguin-type operators in the future.
-For the decays dominated by factorizable contributions we have calculated decay rates, branching ratios and asymmetry parameters associated with the polar angle distributions of their subsequent decay chains.
-Some of these decays have been seen which has lead to measurements of their life-times and their masses.
+For the decays dominated by tree diagram contribution we have calculated decay rates, branching ratios and asymmetry parameters associated with the polar angle distributions of their subsequent decay chains.
+Some of these decays have been seen which has lead to measurements of their lifetimes and their masses.
 We have also provided results for decays with prominent branching ratios and signatures which have not been observed up to now.
-Measuring life-times and masses is only the first step towards a comprehensive analysis of heavy baryon decays which would aim for the determination of branching ratios and asymmetry parameters in angular decay distributions as has e.g. been done in the decay $\Lambda_{b} \to \Lambda \,J/\psi$.
+Measuring lifetimes and masses is only the first step towards a comprehensive analysis of heavy baryon decays which would aim for the determination of branching ratios and asymmetry parameters in angular decay distributions as has e.g. been done in the decay $\Lambda_{b} \to \Lambda \,J/\psi$.
+We estimate our errors on branching fractions to be $\sim 20\,\%$.
+Our errors on the asymmetry parameters are much smaller since the errors cancel out in the helicity rate ratios that describe the asymmetry parameters.